 Across East Africa, where Swahili is spoken, make sure you know the following phrases:

 You’ve seen ‘The Lion King,’ you know the drill!

 Without a doubt, Zanzibar lives up to its reputation of being a slice of paradise in the heart of Africa.
 Coined as “The Spice Island,” Zanzibar has tons of history from, pristine beaches, and simple, delicious food.

-- Explore Stone Town.
+Explore Stone Town.
 This was one of the world’s last open slave markets.
-The architecture in Stone Town is Arab, Indian, and European influenced.
+The architecture in Stone Town is Arab, Indian, and European influences.

 Although we did not get a chance to experience it first hand, make sure to explore the Night Market in Stone Town to enjoy a taste of the island!